 Leonard Bernstein at 100

-The Sherwin Miller Museum of Jewish Art & Woody Guthrie Center
+A shared exhibit between two of the city’s arts centers, The Sherwin Miller Museum of Jewish Art and the Woody Guthrie Center.

 Blending his Jewish roots with the Western classical canon, jazz and popular music, Bernstein crossed genre lines and wrote landmark scores for musical theater (West Side Story, Candide) and film (On the Waterfront), and produced a large body of symphonic and choral works.
 As a conductor, Bernstein defined the profession for decades both at home and abroad.
 The first American-born Principal Conductor and Music Director of the New York Philharmonic, he dazzled the public with the passionate intensity of his performances.
 The exhibits will include artifacts that tell the story of Bernstein’s musical life and social justice work in his own words and actions, including handwritten score sheets, photos, and other personal items.

 To accommodate the scale and scope of Leonard Bernstein at 100, the exhibition will be divided among two of Tulsa’s leading cultural institutions – The Sherwin Miller Museum of Jewish Art and the Woody Guthrie Center.
 This first-of-its-kind collaboration between the two centers presents a unique opportunity to explore the personal and professional life of one of America’s greatest 20th century artists.